dariusrichardson55/Security-Information-and-Event-Management-Splunk/Task 1 - Scheduling Reports & Alerts/README.md

 </ul>

+<h1>File</h1>

-This is the CSV file that will be used to add the data to Splunk Enterprise.
+This CSV file will be used to add the data Splunk Cloud Platform.

 <ul>
   <li>sample_visualization_logs.csv</li>